Kanabee/StockTrend/README.md

 Reported metrics:

 - **Accuracy** — shown alongside the baseline, never alone
-- **Baseline accuracy** — always predicting the majority class from the training set
+- **Baseline accuracy** — always predicting the majority class from the training set, labelled with which class that actually was
-- **Edge** — accuracy minus baseline; the figure that carries the information
+- **Edge** — accuracy minus baseline
+- **Edge vs naive** — accuracy minus the best constant strategy in the test window; the stricter figure, and the one to read when the market regime changed (see below)
 - **ROC-AUC** — threshold-independent ranking quality; 0.50 is chance
 - **Precision / Recall / F1** — reported for completeness
 - **Confusion matrix**